 build content pillars to stay consistent

-Content pillars are 3–5 recurring topics that structure your social media marketing plan and maintain brand voice consistency across platforms
+Content pillars are 3–5 recurring topics that form the backbone of a social media marketing strategy, ensuring brand voice consistency and alignment with business objectives across platforms.

-Each pillar supports your business objectives and strengthens your overall content marketing efforts.
+Each pillar supports your strategic goals and strengthens overall content marketing efforts.
 For example:

 • Tips and how-tos → build trust and drive customer engagement

-• Trends or FAQs → show you’re listening
+• Trends or FAQs → reflect audience feedback and show active listening

-You don’t need to guess.
-Use social listening or check comments to see what your target audience actually cares about.
-Then, map each pillar to a day or format in your content calendar.
+No guessing needed: use social listening or review comments to see what your target audience values.
+Then map each pillar to a day or format in your content calendar for consistent posting.

-This keeps your messaging sharp and helps you create engaging content that performs better on every social marketing strategy, without starting from scratch every week.
+This keeps messaging sharp and helps you create engaging content that performs better across every social marketing strategy, without starting from scratch each week.

 Step-by-Step: Building a Social Marketing Strategy